 How Tirzepatide Compares to Other GLP-1 Options

-Tirzepatide (sold as Zepbound for weight loss and Mounjaro for diabetes) targets both GLP-1 and GIP receptors, which is why it tends to produce more weight loss than semaglutide-only medications.
-In the SURMOUNT-1 trial, tirzepatide produced up to 22.5% body weight loss at the highest dose, compared to 14.9% for semaglutide (Wegovy/Ozempic) in STEP 1.
+Tirzepatide (sold as Zepbound for chronic weight management and Mounjaro for type 2 diabetes) targets both GLP-1 and GIP receptors, which is why it tends to produce more weight loss than semaglutide-only medications.
+In SURMOUNT-1, adults with obesity or overweight and weight-related complications lost approximately 20% or more of baseline body weight at higher tirzepatide doses over 72 weeks, though individual results vary.
+In comparison, the STEP 1 trial of semaglutide (Wegovy/Ozempic) showed approximately 14.9% average weight loss over a similar duration.

 If tirzepatide is still too expensive, semaglutide alternatives include compounded semaglutide (from $99 per month), brand-name Wegovy through NovoCare ($349 per month self-pay), or the new Wegovy oral pill ($149 per month at starter doses).
 Non-GLP-1 options like Contrave and Xenical are cheaper but produce less weight loss.
 The newest oral GLP-1, Foundayo (orforglipron), launched in April 2026 at $149 per month.